 For me, in summary, this album is an homage, a tribute, a salute and a handshake to classic heavy metal music of the 1980s and early 90s and is very well worth a listen.

-You can download the album now on Amazon (and support this website!).
+You can download the album now [amazon text=on Amazon&asin=B01H6KI0E4] (and support this website!).